calenwalshe/calenwalshe.github.io/content/project/foveal_neglect/index.md

 ---
-title: Allocating attention for high accuracy and low cost search.
+title: Lawful allocation of visual attention in the visual cortex.
 summary:
 tags:
 - attention